TourneurMaxime/hammerspoon_cfg/README.md

 ### 📌 App-to-Screen Mapping

+### ⚠️ You may need to adapt the screen index to your setup (Lines 70 to 72) ⚠️

 #### 🖥️ Center Screen
-an array containing a list of paths to apps like `/Applications/Path/To/App.app` or `/System/Applications/App.app` or `/Users/your_user_name/Applications/App.app`
+An array containing a list of paths to apps like `/Applications/Path/To/App.app` or `/System/Applications/App.app` or `/Users/your_user_name/Applications/App.app`

 #### 👉 Right Screen
-An array containing a list of paths to apps like Center Screen array
+An array containing a list of paths to apps like `/Applications/Path/To/App.app` or `/System/Applications/App.app` or `/Users/your_user_name/Applications/App.app`

 #### 🚫 Apps Excluded from Maximization
 These apps will not be maximized

-An array containing a list of paths to apps
+An array containing a list of paths to apps like `/Applications/Path/To/App.app` or `/System/Applications/App.app` or `/Users/your_user_name/Applications/App.app`

 #### 🚫 Apps Excluded from Auto Move
 These apps won’t be automatically moved

-An array containing a list of paths to apps
+An array containing a list of paths to apps like `/Applications/Path/To/App.app` or `/System/Applications/App.app` or `/Users/your_user_name/Applications/App.app`

 ---